Health Department vaccinates NYC raccoons

 Raccoons are highly susceptible to and carry canine distemper.
 Like rabies, canine

 similar.
 When asked if an observer could tell the difference in an infected raccoon,

-Dr. Slavinski noted that there is no way to differentiate, adding, however, that canine distemper has
+Dr. Slavinski noted that there is no way to differentiate, adding, however, that

-showed that the urban raccoons carried significantly less of the parasites
+raccoons showed that the urban raccoons carried significantly less of the parasites

-than their country cousins (this is thought to be due to city raccoons consuming fewer small animals
+than their country cousins (this is thought to be due to city raccoons consuming

-the best possible manner.
+raccoons in the best possible manner.
 Citizens can contribute to the effort by

 working on dealing with the